ttfnrob/MWP-Galaxies/README.md

 **/scripts** is the location of scripts for the creation of tables, figures, etc in the paper.
 These should be created using data files stores in **/data** and result in new files stored either in **/data** or **/figures**.

 The main tex file is **MWPGalaxies.tex** and the main reference library is **mwpref.bib**.
-The other files are common LaTeX entities, and are only included for comepleteness.
+The other files are common LaTeX entities, and are only included for completeness.

 ###Paper Abstract